github/codeql-coding-standards/docs/user_manual.md

      - A textual justification of the deviation.
      - A textual description of background information.
      - A textual description of the requirements which must be satisfied to use the deviation.
+   - A table of invalid deviation records for which we list:
+     - The location of the invalid deviation record in the database.
+     - The reason why it is considered invalid.
+   - A table of deviation permits for which we list:
+     - An identifier that identifies the permit.
+     - An identifier for the coding standards rule the deviation applies to.
+     - The query identifier that implements the guideline.
+     - An inferred scope that shows the files or code-identifier the deviation is applied to.
+     - A textual description of the scope when the deviation can be applied.
+     - A textual justification of the deviation.
+     - A textual description of background information.
+     - A textual description of the requirements which must be satisfied to use the deviation.
+   - A table of invalid deviation permits for which we list:
+     - The location of the invalid permit in the database.
+     - The reason why it is considered invalid.

 #### Applying deviations